YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Silicones, mineral oil, petrolatum, waxes, and heavy styling creams are not simply dangerous.
 Many of them are used to make hair look smoother, shinier, and easier to manage.
 The difficulty is residue.

 When a product leaves a heavy film, patients often need stronger shampooing to remove it.
 Stronger shampooing can dry the scalp.
 If residue sits on the scalp, it may also trap sweat and oil, which can aggravate itching or small pimples in some people.
-After a transplant, I prefer less buildup and less aggressive washing.
+After a transplant, less buildup and less aggressive washing are usually better.

 If you use styling products, keep them on the hair shaft rather than rubbing them into the scalp.
 Avoid the transplanted area early on.
-With hair fibers, sprays, and concealers, timing matters.
-I discuss that separately in my article about hair fibers after hair transplant.
+With hair fibers, sprays, and concealers, timing matters, especially because residue often needs firmer washing to remove.
+I explain that separately when discussing hair fibers after hair transplant.

 Should I avoid medicated shampoos after a hair transplant?